 Since we continue to operate as if we use typewriters to write papers and the postal service to manage communication about the submission and publication process, I think it is safe to claim that we still reside in the print era.
 Although we have gone digital, we have gone digital superficially.
 The technologies and workflows we use now are merely simulacra of what we used before the internet and the web (Burns, 2021).
 I find it easy to believe that if we transported a scientist from the 1970s to today, and introduced them to the processes we use in 2023, they would catch on pretty quickly because the model is plainly the same.

 I believe that some of the big problems that science has today are the result of mimicking those print-based workflows within a digital environment.
 The open access movement is concerned with making the journal article and other traditional scholarly outputs more accessible.
 The open science movement goes further.
-It is an attempt to make the entire research process more transparent.
+It is an attempt to make the entire research process more transparent (Bartling & Friesike, 2014).
 This is done by disseminating and communicating as much of the research workflow as possible, which was not possible at scale in the print era.
 Although there have always been barriers to access, the goal of publishing research has long been fundamentally communicative and about knowledge sharing.
 The promise with digital technologies is to provide access to more of the research process than analog technologies could in the print era.
 However, since journals continue to function using a print era model, they will be hard pressed to truly realize the full potential of open science.

 There are many ways we can embrace digital technologies that foster our pursuit for greater transparency in science.
-To accomplish this goal, everything that we do to communicate our research should be re-evaluated based on the evidence and with the goal to improve science and its dissemination.
+To accomplish this goal, the processes that we use to communicate our research should be re-evaluated based on the evidence and with the goal to improve science and its dissemination.
 Nothing we do should be left unexamined or unquestioned.
 Since all technology offers affordances, where such affordances influence how we act and what we think is possible, we should reconsider the technologies that we use to review our manuscripts, communicate our research, structure our papers, disseminate those papers, organize our end products, and so on.

 In this paper, though, my wish is to focus on the journal issue, and the problems it presents to us as a relic of the print era.
 I also wish to present other ways of bundling our output that more fully embrace digital technologies.
 My solutions are only suggestions, and I raise them to stimulate discussion.
 However, there are two points I want to make.
 First, the current way we mimic the print era in our publication workflow is detrimental to the pursuit of not just science but also to the pursuit of open science.
-Second, and more broadly, instead of leaving progress in publishing to random agents, we should collectively and rationally examine our ways in order to imagine and enact improvements (Kun, 2018).
-As a proposal, I offer for discussion the idea that journals should re-envision themselves as digital libraries instead of as periodicals.
+Second, and more broadly, instead of leaving progress in publishing up to random agents, as explored in Binfield (2014), we should collectively and rationally examine our ways in order to imagine and enact improvements (Kun, 2018).
+As a proposal, I offer for discussion the idea that journals could re-envision themselves as digital libraries instead of as periodicals.

 The Journal Issue